curiostudio/project_curio/README.md

 # An open source Human Computer Interface to help Blind users to code

-We are working on the project for my thesis in Integrated Product Design, and I wanted to make this project open source, so as to augment its impact.
+I am working on this project for my thesis in Integrated Product Design, and I wanted to make this project open source, so as to augment its impact.

 # The Story